Duane Brown reportedly wants a new contract and the Seahawks ‘would love for him’ to be with the team

 Early on during Carroll’s post-work Zoom session with media, a player burst in to briefly interrupt the proceedings — quarterback Russell Wilson.

-Wilson then put his arm around Carroll and said “just letting everyone know we are still friends’’ an obvious reference to the discussion of Wilson’s future that dominated the team’s offseason.
+Wilson then put his arm around Carroll and said “just letting everyone know we are still friends,’’ an obvious reference to the discussion of Wilson’s future that dominated the team’s offseason.
 Peeking in with Wilson was Seattle general manager John Schneider, who was apparently walking alongside Wilson and flashed a quick peace sign.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.